 The dollar has been trading steady-to-softer in the latest phase, putting a little distance in from the rebound highs that were seen on Friday or yesterday versus the other G10+ currencies.
-The 10-year U.S. Treasury yield, which remains a big focus for currency markets currently, has tipped back under 1.490% after scaling above 1.50% yesterday, which had marked about a one-third retrace of last week’s sharp yield decline.
+The 10-year U.S. Treasury rate, which is a major focus of currency markets at the moment, has fallen back below 1.490%, after rising above 1.50% yesterday.
+This marked a roughly one-third retracement of last week’s sharp yield drop.

-The Committee may acknowledge it has begun taper talks, even though the labor market is still far from recovered, and still being distorted by pandemic relief measures.
-Under the Fed’s new inflation tolerance policy rubric, a recovering labor market is a necessary condition for the Fed to start unwinding stimulus.
-The dot plot median should nonetheless show a rate hike in 2023, with the potential for an increase in high-end estimates.
+The Committee might acknowledge that it has started taper discussions, even though labor market conditions are far from being recovered and the pandemic relief measures continue to cause distortions.
+According to the Fed’s new policy of inflation tolerance, a recovering job market is necessary for the Fed before it can begin unwinding its stimulus.
+The median of the dot plot should still show a rate increase in 2023.
+However, there is a possibility that high-end estimates will rise.

 May retail sales, which are expected to fall 0.6% overall from an unchanged reading in April, and dip 0.1% on an ex-auto basis from -0.8% previously.
 Headline May PPI should rise 0.3% from the 0.6% increase previously, while the core reading is expected up 0.3% from 0.7% in April.
 May industrial production is penciled in at up 0.2%, from up 0.5% in April.
-May capacity use is forecast to have ticked up to 74.7% from 74.6%.
+Capacity use in May is expected to be up from 74.6% to 74.7%.

 The June Empire State index likely eased to 22.0 from 24.3.
 April business inventories are expected to fall 0.1% from a 0.3% rise previously.
 The June NAHB housing market index is seen steady at 83.
-April TIC flow data are also due.
+Data on April TIC flows are also expected.
 The Treasury auctions $24 bln of reopened 20-year bonds.